The Complete Guide to the Wet Grinding Process: Step by Step Essentials

 Step 1: Wetting

-The first step to wet grinding is eliminating air from the surface of the raw feed, so that each individual particle is fully in contact with the liquid slurry.
-Ensuring complete contact is vital for effective milling.
-This requires a liquid with lower surface tension than the free surface energy of the solid.
+The first step in wet grinding is to remove air from the raw material surface, ensuring each particle fully contacts the liquid slurry.
+This requires a liquid with a lower surface tension than the solid’s free surface energy for effective milling.

 Selecting the right liquid, whether aqueous or solvent, depends upon the material being milled.
 Hydrophilic raw feeds, such as titanium dioxide (TiO2) wet easily in aqueous milling media.
 Others can require solvent-based slurries, surfactants, or other specialty wetting agents.